Surnames by country: Finland

 In 21st-century Finland, the use of surnames follows the German model.
 Every person is legally obligated to have a first and last name.
 At most, three first names are allowed.
 The Finnish married couple may adopt the name of either spouse, or either spouse (or both spouses) may decide to use a double name.
 The parents may choose either surname or the double surname for their children, but all siblings must share the same surname.
 All persons have the right to change their surname once without any specific reason.
 A surname that is un-Finnish, contrary to the usages of the Swedish or Finnish languages, or is in use by any person residing in Finland cannot be accepted as the new name, unless valid family reasons or religious or national customs give a reason for waiving this requirement.
 However, persons may change their surname to any surname that has ever been used by their ancestors if they can prove such claim.
 Some immigrants have had difficulty naming their children, as they must choose from an approved list based on the family's household language.

 In the Finnish language, both the root of the surname and the first name can be modified by consonant gradation regularly when inflected to a case.

 Iceland

 In Iceland, most people have no family name; a person's last name is most commonly a patronymic, i.e. derived from the father's first name.
 For example, when a man called Karl has a daughter called Anna and a son called Magnús, their full names will typically be Anna Karlsdóttir ("Karl's daughter") and Magnús Karlsson ("Karl's son").
 The name is not changed upon marriage.

 Slavic world

 Slavic countries are noted for having masculine and feminine versions for many (but not all) of their names.
 In most countries the use of a feminine form is obligatory in official documents as well as in other communication, except for foreigners.
 In some countries only the male form figures in official use (Bosnia and Herzegovina, Croatia, Montenegro, Serbia, Slovenia), but in communication (speech, print) a feminine form is often used.

-In Slovenia the last name of a female is the same as the male form in official use (identification documents, letters).
-In speech and descriptive writing (literature, newspapers) a female form of the last name is regularly used.